yuki-93/website-stalker/de/personio/status/index.md

 [Partial service disruption](https://status.personio.de/incidents/t191p2vqzkj7)

+**Monitoring** - A fix has been implemented and we are monitoring the results.
+Jul 30, 2025 - 19:29 CEST

 **Identified** - The issue has been identified and a fix is being implemented.
 Jul 30, 2025 - 18:13 CEST